 There are 5 basic parts to our Manifesto.

-It has been pointed out by several leaders in the Austrian School of Economic Thought over the last 150 years that trade has a peacekeeping element.
-Two parties engaged in trade cannot engage in war.
+It has been pointed out by several leaders in the Austrian School of Economics over the last 150 years that trade has a peacekeeping element.
+2 parties engaged in trade cannot engage in war.
 If they do, the trade, which is benefiting both sides, ceases.
 Hence you can see that trade, in addition to many other benefits, greatly assists in keeping peace.

 At Pipeliner, our main focus has never been to make it more possible to control salespeople (as seemed to be the mission of many CRM applications), but to empower them and, with every release, make it increasingly more possible for them to sell.